RISC-OS-Community/LibEzINI/README.md

 Feedback is always welcome!

 ### In case of problems
-For any issue you may encounter please use the Issues option here on GitHub on the top.
-Please do not try to contact us directly, the RISC OS Community handles all the communications here on github.
+For any issue you may encounter please use the Issues option here on GitHub.
+You can find it at the top of the page.
+Please do not try to contact us directly, the RISC OS Community handles all the communications here on GitHub.

 ### Requesting new features
 As for the problems reporting please use the Issues option here on GitHub also to request new features.